zalediallo/msdportfolio/README.md

 ---

 ## 📂 Featured Projects
+### 🔹 ClearSight-ScanSense (Ongoing Research Project)

+AI-augmented multimodal sensor analytics platform designed for real-time environmental perception, anomaly detection, and intelligent scene understanding.
+The project focuses on combining computer vision, sensor fusion, and AI analytics to support industrial inspection and smart infrastructure monitoring.

+**Collaboration:** Developed in collaboration with the [CITA Research Council](https://www.citacouncil.com/) as part of my membership in the organization.

 ### 🔹 AI Developper
 Responsible for implementing the artificial intelligence module of the [DocFlow](https://docflow.ca/) project for verifying the compliance of notary-type documents..